Terms and conditions

 We do not warrant that the functions contained in the material contained in this site will be uninterrupted or error free, that defects will be corrected, or that this site or the server that makes it available are free of viruses or represent the full functionality, accuracy, reliability of the materials.

 In no event will we be liable for any loss or damage including, without limitation, indirect or consequential loss or damage, or any loss or damages whatsoever arising from use or loss of use of, data or profits arising out of or in connection with the use of our web site.

-If you are a user with general public and anonymous access our web site does not store or capture personal information, but merely logs the user's Internet Protocol (IP) address that is automatically recognised by the web server.
+If you are a user with general public access our web site does not store or capture personal information, other than the user's Internet Protocol (IP) address that is automatically recognised by the web server.

 You can delete cookies from your hard drive at any time.
 Further information on how to delete cookies can be found on www.aboutcookies.org.
 You can set your Internet browser so that it will not allow cookies to be stored on your computer.
 [Further information on how to prevent cookies from being stored on your computer can also be found on www.aboutcookies.org under the "manage cookies" section.
 Alternatively go to the help menu within your Internet browser].

 This privacy statement only covers our web site at www.slab.org.uk.
 This statement does not cover links within this site to other websites.

 The system will record your email address and other information if volunteered to us by you.
 This shall be treated as proprietary and confidential.
 It may be used for internal review and to notify you about updates to the SLAB web site or to provide you with our online newsletter (when available) if you so request or to send you any other materials that may be requested by you.

 Other than where stated information collected by us is used for internal review, to improve the content of this web site, to customise the content and/or layout, to notify users about updates, and to contact users for marketing purposes and is not shared with other organisations for commercial purposes.